MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 ### Watermark (Required)

 To prevent overloading the database, the connector batches and resumes full-crawl queries with a full-crawl watermark column.
 By using the value of the watermark column, each subsequent batch is fetched, and querying is resumed from the last checkpoint.
-Essentially this is a mechanism to control data refresh for full crawls.
+Essentially this mechanisms controls data refresh for full crawls.

 Create query snippets for watermarks as shown in these examples: